JessicaJuliet/webi/README.md

 * When users have finished a purchase, they are presented with a clear overview of their order afterwards
 * The 'Secure Checkout' button ensures that users feel comfortable to provide payment information

 Due to time constraints, User Story ID 19 was not implemented.
-This has been included in the upcoming Features To Be Added below.
+This has been included in the upcoming features to be added below.

 #### Admin and Store Owner
 **[User Story ID's 20-23]**
 * The store owner or admin can easily edit, add or remove an existing service from the store by navigating to the 'Service Management' page in the 'My Account' drop down menu
 * Super Admins can edit the store via the Admin panel

 Due to time constraints, User Story ID 23 was not implemented.
-This has been included in the upcoming Features To Be Added below.
+This has been included in the upcoming features to be added below.

 ### Features Left To Be Implemented

-* Send users a personalised email after completing the registrationg process
 * Allow users to see the progress of their order
 * Provide Admins/ Store Owners with the funcitonality to edit/update the status of an order
 * Implement website Bundles/ Packages to group related services for the user